 How can I get help from the Council?

 On behalf of Greater LA Scouting and Western Los Angeles Councils, we are here to support you in this difficult time.
 If your family has experienced the loss of your home and/or displacement due to the fires and needs assistance, we want to help.
-Please Click Here to complete this form so we can understand your immediate needs and provide the right support now.
+Please contact your Scouting representative to receive help.

 Who is Eligible?